sales@powerguard.co.uk +44 (0) 1507 600688

 • Places of Work

 If a premise is used for more than one purpose, such as an educational institution with a theatre, for example, the longer duration will apply to the entirety of the premises.
-The building’s fire risk assessment should outline what kind of back-up battery system is required for each emergency lighting system.

-Maintained emergency lighting should be used in public spaces where standard lighting may be dimmed during an emergency and in common areas where a build-up of smoke could dramatically reduce the effect of normal light.
+Maintained emergency lighting: Should be used in public spaces where standard lighting may be dimmed during an emergency and in common areas where a build-up of smoke could dramatically reduce the effect of normal light.

-Exit signs are also required to be illuminated and visible whenever the premises is occupied, which means maintained exit signs are necessary for licensed and entertainment venues.
+Exit signs are also required to be illuminated and visible whenever the premises are occupied, which means maintained exit signs are necessary for licensed and entertainment venues.
 This is because those entering the premises will be mostly unfamiliar with the layout of the building.

-Illumination
+Emergency Lighting Illumination

 Vision will vary depending on the individual, both in the amount of light needed to make out an object clearly and the time it takes to acclimatise to changes in the light levels.